gongdf12/asyncddp/README.rst

 ========

 Asyncddp is a package designed for asynchronous model training.
 An example of asynchronous model training is provided in ``example/test_async-py``.
-When running these files, it is necessary to modify the machine parameters in the script Manual
+When running these files, it is necessary to modify the machine parameters in the script.

+Manual
 ------